If you’re currently considering credit repair, chances are you’ve experienced one of the following scenarios:

 How Can I Fix My Credit Myself?

-According to the Federal Trade Commission, “anything a credit repair company can do legally, you can do for yourself at little or no cost.”
+“Anything a credit repair company can do legally, you can do for yourself at little or no cost,” according to the Federal Trade Commission.
 If you’re ready to get started with credit repair on your own, take the following actions:

 Step 1: Get a Free Copy of Your Credit Report